The Citizen Protection Act (CPA) a/k/a McDade Law

 CPA 12/98 Current Developments in Legal Ethics:

-The Office of Professional Responsibility (OPR) was given the Responsibility to enforce the new law
+Professional Responsibility (OPR) was given the Responsibility to enforce

 On October 21, 1998, SEC.
 530B(a), of Title 28, (The Citizen Protection Act) became law.
 It is entitled, "Ethical standards for attorneys for the Government" and mandates: